unpc2026/diaryasprogrammer/README.md

 I am studying **PHP strings** and want to construct a **conceptually layered, internally consistent, and semantically precise mental model** of how it functions at the foundational level.

+The goal is **deep conceptual understanding**, not surface-level familiarity.

 ## My priorities (in strict order):

 1. Correct semantic abstraction